jf647/devops-docker-lightningtalk/README.md

 And get a login shell on the docker machine by running:

     vagrant ssh docker

+_Note that the vagrant host does not persist the images you build - if you want them to last beyond the life of the Vagrant box, push them to the private repo (which is persisted to the Vagrant host in the directory 'registry')_

 Several example docker builds have been provided; find them in /vagrant/docker.